k-zrsn/flight-connect/docs/README.md

 ## Bugs and Limitations
+- Current api fetch does not include enough data for status chart.
 - Live flight data availability depends on the external aviation API (Basic tier limited).
 - Passenger data is currently generated using mock data.
 - Error handling for external API failures can be expanded.